5 Ways an M&A Can Help Your Firm's Growth Strategyby

 A merger with another firm can actually help yours grow, maybe in ways you didn't expect.
 Lee Frederiksen of Hinge Marketing explains a few reasons why you may want to consider a merger and acquisition, as well as signs an M&A will only spell trouble for your accounting business.

-Mergers and acquisitions can be a great way to quickly grow your accounting firm, but the strategy comes with challenges.
+Mergers and acquisitions can be a great way to grow your accounting firm, but this, ultimately long-term strategy comes with challenges.
 Combining two accounting practices can easily result in many new issues that did not exist before.
 Operating in multiple markets, a larger and more diverse customer base, a more complex services portfolio and greater staffing and operational complexity are all potentially risky elements of many M&A scenarios.
 So when might an M&A make sense for your firm?

 Getting Bigger Strategically